Morten Storm: PET agent

 On September 30, 2011, having been located, al-Awlaki was killed by an American drone strike.
 The significance of Storm’s intel in finding al-Awlaki is disputed.

 In August 2012, PET offered Storm DKK 25,000 per month tax-free for five years in return for his silence.

 In October 2012, Storm came forward in a series of articles published by Jyllands-Posten.
 When his story became public, PET issued a press release stating that they neither confirmed nor denied Storm’s story.
 They wrote, in part:

 Normalt udtaler vi os jo ikke om målene for vores operative arbejde.
 Det kommer dog næppe bag på nogen, at PET som andre vestlige efterretningstjenester har haft fokus på al-Awlaki, og at PET's operative indsats i forhold til al-Awlaki har været rettet mod at afdække konkrete terrortrusler mod Danmark eller danske interesser i udlandet, herunder eventuel kontakt mellem al-Awlaki og terrorrelaterede personer, grupper eller netværk i Danmark.

 (English) Normally, we do not give statements regarding the goals of our operational work.
 However, it will come as no surprise that PET has, along with other Western intelligence agencies, been focusing on al-Awlaki, and that PET's operational actions in regards to al-Awlaki have been aimed at uncovering specific terror threads against Denmark or Danish interests abroad, including possible correspondence between al-Awlaki and terror-affiliated individuals, groups or networks within Denmark.

 At a July 2014 political event on Bornholm, Storm participated in a debate arranged by the International Free Press Society.

 Personal life

 Storm converted to Islam 1997, and married his first wife in 2000.
-Storm has two children from his first marriage; Osama, born in 2002, and Sarah, born in 2003.
+Storm has three children from his first marriage; Osama, born in 2002, and Sarah, born in 2003.
 Storm and his first wife separated in 2005; he married his second wife in 2006.
+He left Islam after his work.